beastrc/learn-web3_dapp/markdown/polkadot/GET_BALANCE.md

 In this tutorial, we will learn how to query an account balance on Polkadot.
-Account balances are important to keep track of so that users know if they can afford to send a transaction, or to afford what is called the **existential deposit**, which will be explained in the next tutorial.
+Account balances are important to keep track of so that users know if they can afford to send a transaction, or to afford the **existential deposit**.

 ---